 In 2 minutes, buy your pass ONLINE and receive it by email.
 You can then print it or keep it in your smartphone.
 SIMPLE • QUICK • PRACTICAL • Leave with peace of mind!Read More

 15,000,000 tourists can't be wrong!

 In accordance with government instructions, wearing a mask and presenting a vaccination pass are no longer compulsory to visit the sites.
 However, barrier gestures must be respected and wearing a mask is highly recommended.

 Some periods are in high demand, especially at the Louvre Museum and the Palace of Versailles

-Avec With PARIS MUSEUM PASS, you have free admission, without waiting in line*, to over 50 museums and monuments in Paris and the Paris region.
+The PARIS MUSEUM PASS opens the doors to over 50 museums and monuments in Paris and the Paris region.

 The more you visit, the more you save.
 So without further ado, start exploring one of the world's most fabulous heritages!

-> Free, direct admission to monuments and museums' permanent collections.
+> Free admission* to monuments and museums' permanent collections..

-* "Skip-the-line" admission is not guaranteed when there are specific access conditions: security checks, the mandatory presentation of free tickets or regulated restrictions on visitor numbers for security reasons.
+* Free admission is not guaranteed when there are specific access conditions: a mandatory reservation, security checks, the delivery of a free ticket or regulated restrictions on visitor numbers for security reasons.

 2 days | 48 h